 As a tech recruiter at Stack Overflow, I’ve learned some important lessons when it comes to finding developers to work here.
 After all, as a company that is aiming to teach the rest of the world the best practices for hiring developers, I have to make sure that we’re practicing what we preach.
-Here are the four most important lessons I’ve learned about tech recruitment here at Stack Overflow.
+Here are the four most important lessons I’ve learned recruiting developers here at Stack Overflow.

 We’re fortunate enough to have a strong brand name with developers, so we’re inundated with applications from incredibly talented candidates every time we look to expand our team (which I’m aware is a dream for most tech recruiters - sorry).
 However, we have a duty to each candidate to make sure their experience is in line with what we encourage other companies to do.
 We aim to get a response back to each applicant within 14 days, positive or otherwise.
 During the first call with candidates who make it to the recruiter screen, I make it a point to talk them through how long we estimate the interview process will take, including who they’ll be meeting with and the format of each interview.
 Being this transparent and open with candidates during the first call shows that we’re meeting their expectations of what interviewing here would be like.
 I also make sure to send them a blog post and webinar we did that goes into more depth about the interview process, as well as a glimpse at what their first six weeks working here might be like.